Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Residual Gradient Derivation

 Moving to the pressure gradient we have

 Since we know that $\bm{r}\in\mathcal{P}_{T,\text{HBC}}$ as prescribed by the adjoint of the diffusion term, the boundary term here must vanish, leaving

-The divergence of the residual is actually the PPE, and since the pressure field is assumed to satisfy this equation we also know that $\div{\bm{r}}=0$, and thus \eqref{eq:pressure-gradient} is also zero.
+The divergence of the residual is actually the pressure-Poisson equation, and since the pressure field is assumed to satisfy this equation we also know that $\div{\bm{r}}=0$, and thus \eqref{eq:pressure-gradient} is also zero.
 This just leaves the divergence term for the Lagrange multiplier, enforcing the divergence-free evolution of the velocity field $\bm{u}$ under the optimisation problem given in \eqref{eq:global-residual-lagrange}.
-Due to the symmetry of the inner-product (in the case of real fields), it is easy to see that the adjoint of the divergence operator is the negative gradient operator.
+Due to the symmetry of the inner product (in the case of real fields), it is easy to see that the adjoint of the divergence operator is the negative gradient operator.
 Applying this result gives